Tarot Runes I Ching Stichomancy Contact

 Click for Details

-Click for DetailsThe card on the far right represents the object being viewed, be it an idea, relationship, or the self.
-Seven of Coins (Assessment): A pause to check on the progress of your labors.
+Click for DetailsThe card second from the top of the staff represents your hopes, fears, or an unexpected element that will come into play.
+Seven of Pentacles (Assessment): A pause to check on the progress of your labors.
 Making difficult financial decisions.
 Exercising patience and perseverance.
 Evaluating the status of your work and your options for the future.